‘Sports Illustrated’ Model Jasmine Sanders Drops Jaws In Metallic Bra & Miniskirt At NYFW

 Jasmine Sanders looked stunning as she stepped out for New York Fashion Week.
 On Monday, she shared a photo of the outfit she wore to the event — a look that was golden.

 In the double post, the model appeared to be arriving at the event after dark.
-She wore a metallic gold bra that was embellished with jewels along with a matching miniskirt.
+She wore a metallic gold bra that was embellished with jewels, along with a matching miniskirt.
 The ensemble also featured a matching jacket, which Sanders wore over her shoulders.
 The tiny bra and skirt showcased the model’s hourglass figure and long, toned legs, while the color of the fabric highlighted Sanders’ bronzed skin.
-She wore a pair of gold heels to finish off the glamorous look.
-She accessorized the outift with a small gold clutch.
-Sanders wore her hair long and her makeup was expertly applied.
-The first photo of the set captured Sanders as she stepped on a sidewalk.
+She wore a pair of gold heels to finish off the glamorous look, and accessorized the outfit with a small gold clutch.
+Sanders wore her hair long, and her makeup was expertly applied.
+The first photo of the set captured Sanders as she stepped out on a sidewalk.
 In the second snap, the model stopped and posed for the camera.
 Sanders lived up to her “@golden_barbie” handle on Instagram as her outfit shimmered in the light.

 In the post’s caption, Sanders said the secret to life was good lighting.